 This Fiesta includes all kinds of festivities in honour of the patron saint of Mojácar, Saint Augustin.
-All over the village there are sports activities and Carnival until the early hours.
+All over the village, there are sports activities and Carnival until the early hours.
 Highlights are the „Corridas de Cintas“, a kind of equestrian games (tilting at the ring).
-The women of Mojácar wear their historical costumes and bring water and flowers as sacrifice to the church.
+The women of Mojácar wear their historical costumes and bring water and flowers as a sacrifice to the church.
 They carry the water on their head in traditional clay cans.
-Also this party is also accompanied by music, dance, food and drinks…
+Also, this party is also accompanied by music, dance, food and drinks…

 That was it!
 Our overview of the 5 TOP Events in Mojácar, you definitely shouldn’t miss this year!